Prajwal-S-R/CRISPR-gRNA-design_Mini_Project/Readme_mecA_cas12a_final.md

 ### Documentation

-This section contains the procedural step one should follow to design gRNA.
+This section contains procedural step one should follow to design gRNA.

 #### Step 1 : Selecting the suitable gene from NCBI database
 - I have chosen the AMR gene mecA which is a bacterial gene that confers resistance to methicillin, penicillin, and other beta-lactam antibiotics by encoding the protein PBP2a (penicillin-binding protein 2A) which is responsible for the methicillin resistance.